coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 Question 2: Which suburbs has the average price that fits within 840k to 870k?

-Question 3: Which suburb sold the most houses in this dataset in the suburbs that's in my budget?
+Question 3: Which suburb sold the most houses in this dataset in these suburbs from Question 2?

 Question 4: What is the relationship between Landsize & price for these suburbs?